Ferris State University: Honors program

+Reputation and rankings

+Forbes listed Ferris State University 219th in their ranking for Best Public Colleges.
+They also ranked the university 251th in Research Universities and 99th In The Midwest.
+U.S. News & World Report ranked Ferris State University's College of Pharmacy is in the top tier of graduate pharmacy programs in the nation, ranking in 60th in a list of 141 schools and colleges offering Doctor of Pharmacy degrees accredited by the Accreditation Council for Pharmacy Education.
+The school was also listed among the nation's Best Value College for the 2023–24 seasons, basing the institution for their academics, student success outcomes, financial aid and net price.

 Campus

-Ferris State University joined the state's Higher Education System in 1950.
+Ferris State University joined the state's higher education system in 1950.
 The campus was all but destroyed by fire the same year.
 The only building to survive was the Alumni Building, built in 1929, at the north edge of campus.
 Since the fire, more than 117 buildings have been built on the main campus.

 Main campus

 Located on the southern edge of the City of Big Rapids, straddling the border between Big Rapids Township and the city, the university has over 880 acre for its main campus.
 The campus begins about four blocks south of the historic central business district.
 It is bordered on the north by single-family homes built in the early to middle of the twentieth century.
 North of Perry Street, the university is bordered by strip commercial development.
 The university is bordered to the south and west by Big Rapids Township.
 The township is mostly undeveloped and rural.

 The main campus is within easy walking distance of downtown Big Rapids with its restaurants, shops, movie theater, art gallery and municipal park.
 Bicyclists, hikers and in-line skaters have easy access to the White Pine Trail, Michigan's longest "rails to trails" project.

 The campus has undergone major changes since 1990.
 Several new and renovated buildings, reworked roads and parking areas, pedestrian walkways, and greenspace areas have contributed to the changes on campus.